nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/RARE_REST.md

 The server side repo is a blank slate, ready for your elegant and advanced implementation of the API requirements from V1, but this time written using the Django REST framework.

-Then open the [Level Up API Setup](./DRF_INSTALLS.md) chapter and follow those steps while in your rare-v2 directory.
+Next, choose one team member who will create the API project locally.
+As a team, walk through the creation of the Django application on that team member's computer.
+Open the [Level Up API Setup](./DRF_INSTALLS.md) chapter and follow those steps while in your rare-v2 directory.
 Make sure you do not use `levelup` for the project or application name.
 Use the following names instead.

 ### Creating the Project